ABOUT FLORIDA THEATRE

-The Florida Theatre Performing Arts Center, Inc. is the nonprofit corporation founded in 1987 to manage, program and preserve the historic Florida Theatre in a public/private partnership with the City of Jacksonville, which owns the building.
+The Florida Theatre Performing Arts Center, Inc. is a nonprofit corporation founded in 1987 to manage, program, and preserve the historic Florida Theatre in a public/private partnership with the City of Jacksonville, which owns the building.

-Our mission, as a nonprofit organization, is to enhance the North Florida community’s quality of life by providing diverse and memorable arts and entertainment experiences, and by preserving a unique historic Jacksonville landmark.
+As a nonprofit organization, our mission is to enhance the North Florida community’s quality of life by providing diverse and memorable arts and entertainment experiences and preserving a unique historic Jacksonville landmark.

 To be the most welcoming venue in the North Florida community providing memorable experiences for our audiences and artists.

-Our community is our guest and we are committed to ensuring the theatre remains a destination for music and performing arts as well as ensuring that we maintain the building as an historic resource to the community.
+Our community is our guest, and we are committed to ensuring the theatre remains a destination for music and performing arts and ensuring that we maintain the building as a historic resource to the community.

 We promote opportunities to explore, create and deliver artistic expression and innovation through music and performing arts.

 We are dedicated to preserving and promoting our historic Theatre.
-We strive to ensure it remains a part of downtown for generations to come.
+We strive to ensure it remains a part of downtown for generations.

 All the world’s a stage, and the Florida Theatre provides a stage for all.
-The Florida Theatre strives to be a place in our community where ideas and perspectives from across the spectrum are shared by diverse artists and audiences.
-From the acts on our stage, to the team behind the scenes, to the public that we serve, the Florida Theatre is committed to diversity and inclusion and we seek to reflect that commitment by ensuring that all of our stakeholders are treated equitably, and feel included, engaged and valued.
+The Florida Theatre strives to be a place in our community where diverse artists and audiences share ideas and perspectives from across the spectrum.
+From the acts on our stage to the team behind the scenes to the public that we serve, the Florida Theatre is committed to diversity and inclusion.
+We seek to reflect that commitment by ensuring that all our stakeholders are treated equitably and feel included, engaged, and valued.

 The Florida Theatre Performing Arts Center, Inc., the nonprofit corporation that manages and programs the historic Florida Theatre, acknowledges that the Florida Theatre sits on the unceded homelands of the Mocama (Timucua), Yamasee, and Guale peoples.
-For thousands of years, their ancestors made this region a center of Indigenous spiritual power, diplomacy, exchange, and kinship.
-We recognize the historical and ongoing impact of colonization on the Indigenous people of our region and state.
-Today, Florida is home to the Seminole Tribe of Florida, Miccosukee Tribe of Indians of Florida, and other citizens of Native nations and communities whose ancestors include Mocamas, Yamasees, and Guales.
-We give a standing ovation to salute the Elders past and present, the caretakers of this land for innumerable generations.
+Their ancestors made this region a center of Indigenous spiritual power, diplomacy, exchange, and kinship for thousands of years.
+We recognize colonization's historical and ongoing impact on the Indigenous people of our region and state.
+Today, Florida is home to the Seminole Tribe of Florida, the Miccosukee Tribe of Indians of Florida, and other citizens of Native nations and communities whose ancestors include Mocamas, Yamasees, and Guales.
+We give a standing ovation to salute the Elders, past and present, the caretakers of this land for innumerable generations.